mikeizbicki/ucr-cs100/textbook/assignment-help/sort/README.md

-We often encounter situations that requires us to sort an array in a particular order in daily life.
-As is known, in CS 100, we are required to sort our file display alphabetacially in "ls" function.
+We often encounter situations that require us to sort an array in a particular order.
+In CS 100, we are required to sort our file display alphabetacially by "ls" function.
 Instead of writing it ourselves, we could use the C++ Standard Library `sort` with less codes and higher efficiency.
-Besides that, we would have some discussion about char array pointer memory allocation.
+Besides, we can have some discussions about the char array pointer memory allocation.

-`sort` takes two random-access iterators, the start and the end, as arguments and it performs a compare sort on the range of elements between the two iterators, front-inclusive and end-exclusive: [start, end). `sort` function is included from the algorithm header of the C++ Standard Library, and carries three arguments: start value, end value and  Compare function.
-The third argument has default value - the "less-than" (<) operator to compare elements.
+`sort` takes two random-access iterators, the start and the end.
+As arguments and it performs a compare sort on the range of elements between the two iterators, front-inclusive and end-exclusive: [start, end). `sort` function is included from the algorithm header of the C++ Standard Library, and carries three arguments: the start value, the end value, and  the compare function.
+The third argument has a default value - the "less-than" (<) operator to compare elements.

-`sort` is define as:
+`sort` is defined as:
 ```
 default (1)
 template <class RandomAccessIterator>